InfinityWallet/Crypto-Assets/README.md

 ## Documentation

-For more information on adding a token, see the [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-custom-list-integration)
+For more information, see the [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-custom-list-integration)

 ## Submission Fee
 Integration only requires a one time **2,500 SHARD** fee which is burned.
 This is to cover the design costs for custom assets, along with the time/cost to check and verify projects information.
 Additionally, it ensures that projects integrating support the Infinity Wallet.